-With more than 35 KU faculty physician scientists and some 100 research associates, our nephrology program ranks No. 33 in U.S. News & World Report's Best Hospitals 2014-15.
-This is the sixth straight year that we have been recognized amongst the nation's top 50 nephrology programs.
+With more than 35 KU faculty physician scientists and some 100 research associates, our nephrology program ranks No. 38 in U.S. News & World Report's Best Hospitals 2015-16.
+This is the seventh straight year that we have been recognized amongst the nation's top 50 nephrology programs.

 News & Highlights

 - Congratulations to Jackie Peda on receiving a PKD Foundation Fellowship in the amount of $100,000 to support her project titled, "The regulation of cardiac remodeling by PC1 and SMYD2 in PKD."
 Jackie will be joining Dr. Xiaogang Li's lab to work on her project.